 Importantly, this study includes g-TFT strategies and their variants in our SFEM list.
-Inclusion of such stochastic action choices is scant in the literature of experimental repeated game, with the exception of Fudenberg, Rand, and Dreber (2012).
-However, they include only a few g-TFT strategies just aiming to perform robustness checks for their main claims.
-In contrast, we rigorously include many variants of g-TFT in our SFEM list to examine our subjects' retaliating policies.
+Inclusion of such stochastic action choices is scant in the literature of experimental repeated games, with the exception of Fudenberg, Rand, and Dreber (2012).
+However, they include only a few g-TFT strategies, aiming only to perform robustness checks for their main claims.9 By contrast, we rigorously include many variants of g-TFT in our SFEM list to examine our subjects' retaliating policies.
+We also includes various non-Markovian strategies and their stochastic variants in the list.
+Our experimental results then support the idea that they do not retaliate every time they observe bad signals, not because they are lenient with the observation of bad signals, but because they employ (non-trivial) stochastic strategies.
+This finding contrasts with Fudenberg, Rand, and Dreber (2012).